-There are multiple reasons why slowing plaque development is the most important way to stop tartar from developing and reduce your risks of dental issues like cavities and gum disease.
+Slowing plaque development is the most important way to stop tartar from developing.
+This will and reduce your risks of dental issues like cavities and gum disease.
 Advanced gum disease is a leading cause of tooth loss in the United States.
 One way to lower your risk for developing tartar is to follow these simple steps.

 Plaque Removal by Electric Toothbrush